 Man, how many times have I heard that.
 (A lot, in case you were wondering).

 You see, despite being at an all time peak in terms of opportunity, we’re also at an all time high in terms of laziness, entitlement, and lack of work ethic.

-Well, that dude that I met just over two years ago played Augusta National.
+Well, that dude that I met just a few years ago, then went on to play Augusta National.

 And it wasn’t because of a friend’s rich uncle who just happened to be a member…

-He was working on assignment with Golf Magazine covering the Masters (where he has since become their Chief Photographer) and he was selected as one of the few members of the media that gets to play the course on Monday.
+He was working on an assignment with Golf Magazine covering the Masters and he was selected as one of the few members of the media that gets to play the course on Monday.

 Less than two years.